antares-codes/etl-val-node/README.md

      (Optional) For more protection you can install [Fail2ban](https://linuxize.com/post/install-configure-fail2ban-on-ubuntu-20-04/) to avoid brute force attact.

 15. Setup Monitoring with a crontab entry.
+(If your node go offline, it will restart automatically.)

      ```bash
      sudo chmod 755 /root/validator-node-dockerized/cron/watchdognode.sh